couchbase/couchbase-elasticsearch-connector/HOWTO-RELEASE.md

 For example, if you just bumped the version to 4.3.2-SNAPSHOT, the version you're specifying in the manifest should be "4.3.2".

 Commit the change.

-## Troubleshooting

-* Take another look at the Prerequisites section.
-Did you miss anything?